 You will probably find this course challenging - possibly even difficult.
 You will be expected to do a lot of work, but it is absolutely possible to succeed in this course.
-The main difference between an A and an E in this class is time, effort, participation, and revision.
+The main differences between an A and an E in this class are time, effort, participation, and revision.
 You will be most likely to succeed in this class if you realize that the work is not only your responsibility, but also your opportunity.
 The skills you learn in this class will likely help you for the rest of your academic career and even in your professional life.
 Good luck!

-ENGL 2850 - COURSE SCHEDULE (READINGS & ASSIGNMENTS)
+ENGL 2850 Course Schedule (Readings & Assignments)

-(subject to change; see specific weeks as they are posted on Canvas for details and other readings)
+(subject to change; see specific weeks as they are posted on Canvas for details)